 How to be a key custodian is slightly outside the scope of this article.
 But if you want to know the details or need a refresher, you can check it out in our customer reference manual.

-If you have any technical questions regarding your StrongKey service, please reach out to me and the rest of the StrongKey team using firstname.lastname@example.org.
+If you have any technical questions regarding your StrongKey service, please reach out to the StrongKey team using email@example.com.
 We are happy to help!